Howtoeatpineapples/steam-linker/README.md

 Errors:
 All exceptions are returned to the end user so you can self diagnose or contact me for support.
-Very long lists time out and are very buggy especially if there are any private profiles in your input Private or friends-only input accounts will break the program so don't try it.
+Very long lists time out and are very buggy especially if there are any private profiles in your input.
+Private or friends-only input accounts will break the program so don't try it.

 How it works: